5tnvan/vtastic/_pages/conduct.md

 ## `What's not allowed`

 Asking for sexually implicit and explicit photos is a violation of Code of Conduct.

 Sharing sexually implicit and explicit photos is a violation of Code of Conduct.

 <br>

-Repeated violations will result in a permanent ban and.
+Repeated violations will result in a permanent ban.